Shallots have a sweet, delicate flavor and aroma. They are more subtle than onion and less pungent than garlic.

-The sweetest shallots come to market in mid-summer.
-Fresh green shallots with the subtlest of flavor start coming to market in spring.
+Fresh green shallots with the subtlest of flavor begin harvest in spring.
 Dry shallots are available year-round.

 Common Shallot Types

 There are many varieties of shallots.
 Three types are common:

 - Jersey shallot is a short, round bulb that looks something like a small onion.
 It has an orange to reddish-pink skin and a mild taste.
 It is named for the Isle of Jersey and is sometimes called a “false” shallot, orange shallot, or red shallot.
 The Dutch shallot is a variety of Jersey shallot.

 - Gray shallot or “true” shallot is smaller and more elongated than the Jersey shallot.
 It has a pale—not actually gray—skin with a slightly purple colored head.
 The gray shallot—which is also called a common shallot, “true” shallot, or French shallot—has firm flesh with a mild and more subtle flavor than the Jersey shallot.

 - Cuisse de poulet shallot is a very elongated shallot with deep golden skin and very sweet flavor.
 It takes its French name from its resemblance to a chicken thigh.
 Sometimes these shallots are also called frog’s leg shallot for their resemblance to a bull frog’s leg.

 How to Choose Shallots